Ohio officer pulled from patrols over comments after arrest | WHIZ News

 COLUMBUS, Ohio (AP) — An Ohio police officer is being pulled from patrol duties over comments he made following an arrest captured on a cellphone video that showed other officers kicking and punching the man.

-Columbus Police Chief Kimberley Jones says she is appalled by the inappropriate and unprofessional comments made by the officer whose name wasn’t released.
+Columbus Police Chief Kimberley Jacobs says she is appalled by the inappropriate and unprofessional comments made by the officer whose name wasn’t released.

 The department says the comments were recorded on a body camera and that the officer didn’t appear to be involved in the arrest.

-Note: This story has been corrected to show the last name of the Columbus police chief is Jacobs, not Jones.